| The Two Branch Model

 -

-Build problems will fixed on the production branch, and
+Build problems will fixed on the production branch, and then

 automatically “back ported” to the production